 Conclusion

-Before developing or implementing your SEO strategy, run a code validation test to determine the root cause of any web page issue.
+Before developing or implementing your SEO strategy, run a code validation test to determine the root cause of any web page issues.
 Following the W3C validation standard can be beneficial in many ways.
 It extends the life of your website by making it compatible with various browsers and devices, improves search engine performance, and allows your users to easily scroll or navigate through pages.

 Popular Searches